NuPhy Air60 HE Keyboard Review

 • The keycaps lack proper shine-through legends, so you can't read legends in a darker room.

-The NuPhy Air60 HE is alright for office work but isn't designed specifically with this use in mind.
+The NuPhy Air60 HE is alright for office work, but it isn't designed specifically with this use in mind.
 That said, it has excellent build quality with pre-lubed switches and stabilizers, providing a smooth and quiet typing experience.
 Its low-profile design is also comfortable for long stretches, even without a wrist rest.
 The switches are highly stable and have the same total travel distance as standard profile switches, preventing an abrupt bottom-out feel.
 However, its compact 60% layout may not suit all workflows, as it lacks commonly used keys like the navigation cluster and arrow keys.
 These functions are accessible via programmable layers, but you'll need to rely more on shortcuts.
 If that sounds like a hassle, you might prefer the larger NuPhy Air75 HE instead.

 Pros